brainstem-org/brainstem_support/docs/tutorials/sharing-project-publicly.md

 1. Visit the public dashboard at [www.brainstem.org/public](https://www.brainstem.org/public)
 2. Search for your shared project or attributes
 3. Verify that all components are accessible as expected

-{: .important }
-> If any personal attributes associated with public projects are not publicly shared, users will see error messages when trying to access those components.